AJFarmar/TrudeauBot/README.md

 ## Feature list
 ### Base features
 - [x] Reply to occurences of man/men.
-- [ ] Replace occurences of man/men with person/people.
+- [x] Replace occurences of man/men with person/people.
-- [ ] Preserve capitalisation as much as possible in replies.
+- [x] Preserve capitalisation as much as possible in replies.

 ### Anti-spam features
 - [x] Only reply to occurences of man/men which occur embedded in another word.
 (2 words excluded)
 - [x] Do not reply to occurences where man/men appears more than two times in a word.
 (0 words excluded)
 - [x] Do not reply to occurences where man/men appears in a word of length more than 20 characters.
 (4 words excluded)
+- [x] Limit the number of corrected words to 5.
 - [ ] Kick people who have triggered replacement more than 6 times in a minute.

 *(Note: wordlist taken from unix /usr/share/dict/words)*